Tianjin Water Park: History

 The Tianjin Water Park formerly known as "Green Dragon Pond" (青龙潭) prior to its official establishment.
 Its history can be traced back first century AD.
-Historically, the site was known for its lush vegetion and natural ecosystems, particular in summer and autumn.
+Historically, the site was known for its lush vegetation and natural ecosystems, particular in summer and autumn.

 With the establishment of Beiyang University and Nankai University at the turn of the 19th century, the waterways of the park became popular for swimming among academic staff and students during the hot summer months.

 The ground-breaking for the Tianjin Water Park occurred on 26 August 1950 and it was officially opened July 1, 1951 to visitors.

 In 1986, the Tianjin Municipal Garden and the Forestry Administration Bureau built Bibozhuang, a 15,000-square-metre "ancient-style" garden.
 Twenty years later, a private golf-driving range under construction in Bibozhuang became a source of controversy among local residents.

 Park layout

 The Tianjin Water Park consists of nine islands (Islands 1 - 9) and three lakes (East Lake, West Lake and South Lake).
 Surrounding the waterways are pathways, pagodas and gardens.
 The gardens showcase both Chinese and foreign architectural styles.